manuel-fischer/LAB/README.md

 Why do I use C for this project?
 For me its clean compared to other commonly used languages.
 It forces you to write simpler code, that does not hide parts of the code, that are important.
+In combination with the C-Preprocessor you can define Generic Datastructures in C.

 **Even if GitHub comes up with C++ or Objective C, the project is completely C.**
 GitHub might be fooled by the use of template-headers, which involves a special